Scripts

 This function is an interface to the simple pseudo-random generator

-function rand provided by ANSI C. (No guarantees can be given for its
+provided by ANSI C. (No guarantees can be given for its

 statistical properties.)